TagoreJ/Equity-Assistant/README.md

 4. **View Analytics:**
    - Check portfolio allocation and performance summaries.
    - Analyze risk metrics and optimization results.
-5. **Download Optimized Weights:** Get the suggested portfolio with calculated metrics.
+5. **Generate AI Reports:**
+   - Use the built-in Ollama model to generate insights and reports.

 ---